-Port Credit West Village Partners Inc. is proposing to redevelop the former Imperial Oil refinery lands at 70 Mississauga Road South and 181 Lakeshore Road West (referred to as the Subject Lands), in the City of Mississauga.
-The Subject Lands are bound by Mississauga Road to the east, Lakeshore Road West to the north and private residences to the west.
-To the south, a strip of land owned by others (and not included within the proposed development) separates the Subject Lands from Lake Ontario.
+Port Credit West Village Partners Inc. is proposing to redevelop the former Imperial Oil refinery lands at 70 Mississauga Road South (referred to as the Subject Lands), in the City of Mississauga.
 The proposed development, referred to as the Port Credit West Village, will be mixed-use with a variety of residential, commercial, institutional and open space land uses.
 The Subject Lands are a brownfield with a long history of heavy industrial use.
-They were formerly occupied by a brickwork manufacturing facility from the late 1800s until the 1930s, following by an oil refinery, which operated from 1932 to 1985, before being decommissioned in 1987 by Imperial Oil.
+They were formerly occupied by the Imperial Oil refinery, which operated from 1932 to 1985, before being decommissioned in 1987.
 Currently, the site is vacant with some remnant refinery infrastructure (e.g., internal facility roads, one building, water management infrastructure and an oil-water separator) and open space areas, dominated by cultural meadows and thickets, undergoing vegetation succession.
-Prior to commencement of development on the Subject Lands, an extensive environmental remediation program will be completed to ensure the Subject Lands meet the applicable Ministry of the Environment and Climate Change standards for the proposed land uses.
+Prior to commencement of development on the Subject Lands, an extensive environmental remediation program is underway to ensure the site meets current environmental quality standards for the proposed land uses.